Lily-Brown/superheroes/README.md

 ## GA Rails Weekend Project

-### Synopsis - GA Project Requirements
+### Synopsis

+As per the GA Project requirements, I built a Ruby on Rails applications that has:

-- Must have 2 models
+- at least 2 models,
-- Must have 1 association between models
+- at least 1 association between models,
-- Have complete RESTful routes for at least 1 model
+- complete RESTful routes for at least 1 model, and
-- Include Error Handling & Validations for all models (try to break it!)
+- includes Error Handling & Validations for all models.

-**Stretch Goals Accomplished:**
+I also accomplished the stretch goals of having:

-- 3 Models, a many-to-many association
+- 3 Models with a many-to-many association, and
-- Deployment
+- deployment to Heroku.

 ### Deployment

-See this project live on heroku: https://morning-cove-63345.herokuapp.com/
+See this project live on Heroku: [https://morning-cove-63345.herokuapp.com/](https://morning-cove-63345.herokuapp.com/)

+### Technologies

+- Ruby on Rails
+- HTML
+- CSS
+- Bootstrap

 ### Installation